 A fully hosted solution

 The most secure approach to processing e-commerce transactions is to outsource your card data to a Payment Service Provider.
 When the card data is outsourced it is totally segregated from your environment and consequently the capturing, processing, storage and transmission of card data is totally removed from your e-commerce environment.
 This idea is commonly known as a ‘fully hosted solution’.

 If you are using a fully hosted solution:

 - Document the payment transaction journey illustrating all systems, applications and environments that card data touches

 - List the various service providers who provide the hosting environment, shopping cart, and payment application.

 - Please verify that you are not unknowingly storing or transmitting any card data therefore making you non-compliant.
-There are various products on the market that can help you validate this.
-A simple PEN Test (Requirement 11.3) will help provide the evidence that card data does not touch your environment when the payment is being processed.
+There are various products on the market that can help you validate this, including a simple PEN Test (Requirement 11.3).
+This test will help provide the evidence that card data does not touch your environment when the payment is being processed.